N00bG1rl/mern-project/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project root directory, you can run:

-### `npm install`

 ### `npm run server`

+### `npm run client`

 Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Runs the server in the development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.